Aqsa1504/Animation/README.md

 ✅ Soft, fluffy clouds drifting peacefully across the sky ☁️☁️ ✅ A graceful dove soaring with an olive branch, symbolizing peace 🕊️

-This animation is built using HTML, CSS, and JavaScript, creating a smooth and relaxing visual experience.
+This animation is built using HTML, CSS, creating a smooth and relaxing visual experience.